mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/update/nodepool/eks/index.md

 ```
   -c, --cluster-name name           Name used to prefix the cluster and all the created resources.
   -h, --help                        help for eks
+      --instance-type string        Instance type to use for node pool machines
       --kubeconfig string           Path to the kubeconfig for the management cluster.
 If unspecified, default discovery rules apply.
       --kubernetes-version string   Kubernetes version
   -n, --namespace string            If present, the namespace scope for this CLI request. (default "default")